tofufans/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research: Peer Assessment 1
 ========================================================
 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 mintue intervals throughout the day.
-The data consists of two monthes of data from an anonymous individual collected during the monthes of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+The data consists of two monthes of data from an anonymous individual collected during the monthes of October and November, 2012 and includes the number of steps taken in 5 minute intervals each day.
 This assignment shows the results detailed below.

 ### 1. load in data